khrissianjoi/CA208/SoftwareTesting.md

 Failurs sometimes will be called a _'problem'_, _'incident'_, _'issue'_.
 example: products that are _too hard_ to use or _too slow_ (when a user experiences a problem)

+A developer makes an ERROR → ... and injects a DEFECT into the software → ... and the fault causes software to FAIL.

 <b>Exit Criteria</b> is to define when to stop testing, such as at the end of a test level or when a set of tests has a specific goal.
 Evaluating exit criteria is the activity where test execution is assessed against the defined objectives.
 Exit criteria should be objective and measurable